-A "bounce" is when an email fails to deliver, or is rejected by the recipient's email server.
-If your account has a high number of bounces, it can have a negative impact on your deliverability rate.
+A "bounce" is when an email is not delivered or is rejected by the recipient's email server.
+If your account has a high number of bounces, this can have a negative impact on your deliverability rate.
 There are two types of bounces:

 - A hard bounce occurs when the email cannot be delivered due to a permanent reason.
 This could be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
 Klaviyo automatically suppresses any address that hard bounces.